 Q: What other techniques bring balance to the mother and unborn child?

-A: Techniques such as abhyanga, the Ayurvedic oil massage are recommended for the mother.
+A: Techniques such as abhyanga, the ayurvedic oil massage, are recommended for the mother.
 Mothers who do this once a day, on arising, find that they feel more evenness, more balance, more energy throughout the day.
 The massage and other techniques balance Vata dosha (the mind-body operator that governs movement and many mental functions), so the mother feels more steady, more even, less anxious.
 There is more happiness, even in the body itself, and more balance in the entire nervous system.
 Feelings of agitation, depression, or sorrow dissolve.
-I recommend the Rejuvenation Massage Oil for Women, cut 50% with a base oil such as Almond Oil, or the Organic Moisturizing Massage Oil.
-In the summer, replace Organic Moisturizing Massage Oil with the Organic Soothing Massage Oil.
+I recommend the Youthful Skin Massage Oil for Women, cut 50% with a base oil such as almond oil, or the Moisturizing Massage Oil.
+In the summer, replace Moisturizing Massage Oil with the Soothing Massage Oil.

 Q: What happens if the mother isn't happy?

 A: Modern research shows that if there is grief, sorrow, or depression, those negative emotions definitely affect the growth of the baby.
-The baby could be born with lower birth-weight, the baby could be less happy.
-If the mother is very stressed, this can also contribute to low-birth-weight baby.
+The baby could be born with lower birth weight, or the baby could be less happy.
+If the mother is very stressed, this can also contribute to a low-birth-weight baby.